-Colombia's armed conflict established the perfect conditions for silence and censorship in both cities and villages, and now more than half of Colombia has no access to local news.
-578 of 994 municipalities mapped by press freedom foundation FLIP are "silent zones," where no news outlet produces or provides local information.
+Colombia's armed conflict established the perfect conditions for silence and censorship in both cities and villages.
+578 of 994 municipalities are "silent zones," where no news outlet produces or provides local information.

 Colombia's biggest financial group, Grupo Aval, reportedly authorized the doctoring of documents that facilitated bribes of its former business partner, Brazilian engineering firm Odebrecht.

 The rights of women on their periods in police custody are being violated in England and Wales, according to police custody watchdog the Independent Custody Visitation Association (ICVA).
 "I know what it's like as a woman, to feel dirty, and like you don't have control, bleeding...

 Filmed and edited to support the ICVA's campaign for menstrual justice for detainees; includes interviews with Shami Chakrabarti, Jess Phillips MP, and various other politicians.

 "No girl should be missing school because she can't afford to have a period," said Amika George, starting a movement with the #FreePeriods protest.
 And she's completely right, of course.
 But the issue goes way deeper.
 Women have the right to dignity in menstruation in every situation, and no public body should be failing to respect and fulfil this right.